compassion, collaboration & cooperation iN transistion

 " IT WAS NOT intended to bring a new class to power, and many of its leading ideals were neither novel nor socially subversive.
 Its chief concern was with individuals' rights and the political, not social, mechanisms designed to preserve them.
 But what was distinctive and revolutionary was the way in which familiar ideas were transformed from pious ideals into political action and European theories adapted to special, American conditions.

-American constitution of 1787.
-It was a watershed in the conflict between the British
+the American constitution of 1787.
+It was a watershed in the conflict between

 In his inaugural address in 1941, President Franklin D Roosevelt said ...